Page-turning adventure books kids won't be able to put down

 by Marcus Rashford

-Star footballer and food-poverty campaigner Marcus Rashford brings you his first work of fiction, written with Alex Falase-Koya.
-The third book in the Marcus Rashford Book Club, it is dense with illustrations by Marta Kissi, and is an ideal title for children aged 8–11.
+Star footballer and food-poverty campaigner Marcus Rashford brings you this adventure, packed with illustrations by Marta Kissi.
 When young Marcus kicks his football over the fence, he knows he won't be getting it back.
 But then a mysterious note arrives from the Breakfast Club Investigators, and soon Marcus finds himself on an adventure with some new pals, trying to figure out the mystery and claim his football back.

 The Boy With Wings